 Paganism of the ancient Slavs

-The book belongs to the outstanding historian and archaeologist, expert in the culture of ancient and medieval Russia, Acad.
-B.A.
-Rybakov, the founder of the Russian school of medievists, and is the first volume of his fundamental research on the history of the origin and development of paganism of the most ancient Slavic-Russian ethnos.
+This book was written by Academician B.A.
+Rybakov, a distinguished historian and archaeologist, expert on the culture of ancient and medieval Rus', and the founder of the Russian school of medieval studies.
+It is the first volume of his fundamental study on the history of the origin and development of paganism among the ancient Slavic-Russian ethnic group.

 See also: